Opendoor Technologies Inc. (OPEN) Shares Down Despite Recent Market Volatility

-Opendoor Technologies Inc. (NASDAQ: OPEN)’s stock price has decreased by -7.69 compared to its previous closing price of 2.34.
-Despite this, the company has seen a gain of 5.88% in its stock price over the last five trading days.
+Opendoor Technologies Inc. (NASDAQ: OPEN)’s stock price has decreased by -6.94 compared to its previous closing price of 2.16.
+Despite this, the company has experienced a 3.08% gain in its stock price over the last five trading sessions.
 Barron’s reported on 11/02/22 that Opendoor Cuts 18% of Staff as Higher Mortgage Rates Dent Housing Demand

-Analysts have varying opinions on the stock, with 6 analysts rating it as a “buy,” 0 as “overweight,” 3 as “hold,” and 2 as “sell.”
+Analysts have differing opinions on the stock, with 6 analysts rating it as a “buy,” 0 as “overweight,” 3 as “hold,” and 2 as “sell.”

 Top 5 Undervalued Stocks To Own In 2023